talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 Because SRv6 is completely reliant on IPv6 for addressing, forwarding, and fundamental networking basics, it is potentially subject to any existing or emerging IPv6 vulnerabilities, however, this is out of scope for this document.
 [RFC9099]

+# Topics for Further Consideration

+## SRH Compression

+## Spoofing

+## Path enumeration

+## Infrastructure and topology exposure

+This seems like a non-issue from a WAN perspective.
+Needs more thought - could be problematic in a host to host scenario involving a WAN and/or a data center fabric.

 # Security Considerations